mmendez12/umicount/README.md

 Note that umicount is designed to work on large sequencing data and only requires a small amount of memory.
 So far it was tested on MiSeq and HiSeq data without problems.

-For more information about umicount, you can look at the documentation in the doc/source folder or at the online doc on readthedocs (soon).
+For more information about umicount, you can look at the doc [here](http://umicount.readthedocs.org/en/latest/).